webpack/webpack.js.org/src/content/configuration/devtool.md

 production                | Does it make sense to use this devtool for production builds?
 It's usually `no` when the devtool has a negative effect on user experience.
 quality: bundled          | You will see all generated code of a chunk in a single blob of code.
 This is the raw output file without any devtooling support
 quality: generated        | You will see the generated code, but each module is shown as separate code file in browser devtools.
 quality: transformed      | You will see generated code after the preprocessing by loaders but before additional webpack transformations.
+Only source lines will be mapped and column information will be discarded resp. not generated.
+This prevents setting breakpoints in the middle of lines which doesn't work together with minimizer.
 quality: original lines   | You will see the original code that you wrote, assuming all loaders support SourceMapping.
 Only source lines will be mapped and column information will be discarded resp. not generated.
-This prevents setting breakpoints in the middle of lines.
+This prevents setting breakpoints in the middle of lines which doesn't work together with minimizer.
 quality: original         | You will see the original code that you wrote, assuming all loaders support SourceMapping.
 `eval-*` addition         | generate SourceMap per module and attach it via eval.
 Recommended for development, because of improved rebuild performance.
 Note that there is a windows defender issue, which causes huge slowdown due to virus scanning.
 `inline-*` addition       | inline the SourceMap to the original file instead of creating a separate file.